Structural Misalignment in Healthcare GPOs

 Pathstone offers rural hospitals cost-effective, hands-on support – bringing deep niche expertise, the agility to respond quickly to shifting challenges, and a partnership approach that tailors solutions to each hospital’s unique community and financial realities.
 Our boutique size and flexibility allow us to design customized strategies rather than using one-size-fits-all models, drawing on years of direct experience helping rural hospitals navigate financial pressures.

-Reach out to Pathstone Partners today to request a no-cost spend assessment and understand how we can help drive financial efficiency for your organization.
+Reach out to Pathstone Partners today to request a no-cost opportunity assessment and understand how we can help drive financial efficiency for your organization.

 Recognized on the 2025 Inc. 5000 List of Fastest-Growing Private Companies